About

 Español largo:

 Iván Brave (Estados Unidos, 1991) es autor, poeta y traductor.
 Vive en su ciudad natal de Houston, Texas.
 Ha recibido premios del Museo de Bellas Artes en Houston (2015), el Centro Vera List en Nueva York (2017) y la Fundación Corda en Santiago de Chile (2022).
 También fue nominado para un Premio Pushcart, el PEN Dau Emerging Writers y los New Millennium Writing Awards (2021).
-Brave tiene una MFA en Escritura Creativa de The New School en Nueva York y una licenciatura en Filosofía de la Universidad de Texas en Austin.
-Actualmente está estudiando para obtener su doctorado en Escritura Creativa en Español en la Universidad de Houston.
-Trabaja como investigador para Arte Público Press, donde edita manuscritos contemporáneos, traduce ensayos y promueve textos rescatados a través del Programa de Recuperación.
+Brave obtuvo su doctorado en Español de la Universidad de Houston, y tiene una MFA en Escritura Creativa de The New School en Nueva York y una licenciatura en Filosofía de la Universidad de Texas en Austin.
+Trabajó como investigador y editor para Arte Público Press, ayudando a realizar obras contemporáneos en español para el público bilingúe de los Estados Unidos.
 Ha publicado dos novelas, The Summer Abroad (2018) y They Lived They Were (2020), y trabajos impresos en las revistas Tilted House, Latino Book Review, así como trabajos en línea en Asymptote, Suburbano y otras revistas.
-Por su última novela, Awake & Asleep, la Ciudad de Houston a través de Houston Arts Alliance le otorgó una beca generosa, para completar y exhibir el manuscrito durante el verano (2023).
-Visite su blog para más información: www.ivanbrave.com/
+Por su última novela, Awake & Asleep, la Ciudad de Houston le otorgó una beca para completar y exhibir el manuscrito durante el verano (2023).
+Visite su blog para más información: www.ivanbrave.com/.

 English long:

-Iván Brave is an author, poet, and translator who lives in his hometown of Houston, Texas.
+Iván Brave is an author, editor, and translator who lives in his hometown of Houston, Texas.
 He has received awards from the Museum of Fine Arts in Houston (2015), the Vera List Center in New York (2017), and the Corda Foundation in Santiago de Chile (2022).
 He was also nominated for a Pushcart Award, the PEN Dau Emerging Writers, and the international New Millennium Writing Awards (2021).
-Brave has an MFA in Creative Writing from The New School in New York and a Bachelor’s degree in Philosophy from The University of Texas at Austin.
-Currently he is studying to earn his doctorate in Spanish Creative Writing at the University of Houston.
-He works as a Research Fellow for Arte Público Press, where he edits manuscripts, translates essays, and promotes lost-and-found US Latino texts through the Recovery Program.
+Brave has a bachelor’s degree in philosophy from The University of Texas at Austin, an MFA in Creative Writing from The New School in New York, and a doctorate in Spanish Creative Writing from the University of Houston.
+There he worked as Assistant Editor and Research Fellow for Arte Público Press, editing manuscripts, translating essays, and promoting US-Latino texts through the Recovery Program.
 He has two novels published, The Summer Abroad (2018) and They Lived They Were (2020), and work printed in Tilted House, Latino Book Review, as well as work online in Asymptote, Suburbano, and other journals.
-His latest novel, Awake & Asleep, garnered him a generous artist grant from the City of Houston through Houston Arts Alliance, to complete and showcase the manuscript over the summer (2023).
+His latest novel-in-progress, Awake & Asleep, garnered him a generous artist grant from the City of Houston (2023) and was adapted for the stage.
 Learn more at www.ivanbrave.com/.